matloff/R-vs.-Python-for-Data-Science/README.md

 This is not to say no Python libraries exist for these things; I am simply saying that they are not easily found in PyPI, whereas it is easy to find them in CRAN.

-The fact that R has a canonical package structure is a big advantage.
+And the fact that R has a canonical package structure is a big advantage.
+When installing a new package, one knows exactly what to expect.
+Similarly, R's *generic functions* are an enormous plus for R.
+When I'm using a new package, I know that I can probably use **print()**, **plot()**, **summary()** amd so on while I am exploring;
+All these form a "universal language" for packages.

 ## Machine learning